saltstack/salt-user-guide/docs/topics/salt-ssh.rst

 * The SSH service must be running on the remote system
 * Network/Firewall must be available/open to remote system

-Salt SSH creates a tar-ball containing a system referred to internally to Salt as "Salt Thin".
+Salt SSH creates a tar-ball containing a system referred to internally to Salt as **Salt Thin**.
 Salt SSH keeps track of the deployed version of Salt Thin on target systems and will update minions dynamically.

 Install Salt SSH